 Today many U.S. destination spas call themselves spa resorts or luxury wellness resorts because of the way people search the internet.
-But the total atmosphere is geared to supporting your wellness, so that you won't be tempted to overeat or overdrink after a day of fun activities.
-There's nothing inherently wrong with that, but on a wellness trip you are choosing to go somewhere with food and activities that support your best health.
+But the total atmosphere is geared toward supporting your wellness so that you won't be tempted to overeat or overdrink after a day of fun activities.
+There's nothing inherently wrong with that, but on a wellness trip, you are choosing to go somewhere with food and activities that support your best health.
 That's the very foundation on which a wellness trip is built.

 Wellness Tourism Overseas

-In Thailand, Chiva-Som is a beach-front destination spa combining ancient therapies of the East with Western diagnosis techniques to enliven mind, body and spirit.
-Personalised programmes and treatments are available in detox, weight management and stress reduction, and Thai massage is a specialty.
+In Thailand, Chiva-Som is a beach-front destination spa combining ancient therapies of the East with Western diagnosis techniques to enliven mind, body, and spirit.
+Personalized programs and treatments are available in detox, weight management, and stress reduction, and Thai massage is a specialty.

 Using Specialized Travel Advisors

 While it's easy to book with a single property like Ananda in the Himalayas or Chiva-Som, you can also go to a travel advisor who specializes in healthy travel for a group or individualized trip.
 Linden Schaffer of Pravassa has a philosophy that every trip include stress reduction, cultural involvement, physical activity, spiritual connection, and food education.
 The specific form it takes depends on the destination -- Santa Fe, Spain, Bali, Ojai, Costa Rica, and Thailand are among the possibilities -- with stays at boutique properties you might not otherwise hear about.